coatespt/cursor-twitter/SESSION_NOTES.md

 It is not clear how big an impact this would have on performance.
 All the BW processors are doing is counting and periodically computing Z on a thousand values in each of the three counter arrays.
 There is a tiny bit more work in the analysis to take only the words that appear in the required number of sets.
 It doesn't really affect the analysis phase that follows, and it's just a little more work for the main to put the tokens on more queues than before.

 Risk.
 If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
 You'd need to detect the problem and throttle the reads if this is a problem.
 Actually, this should probably be done anyway!
 Who knows if some combination of config parameters could cause this to happen.

-## Possible Blow-up From Overload
-The busyword processor queues are now monitored for length an throw out warnings if they grow beyond bw_queue_max * batch in length.

-It is not clear whether backup from the analytics processor would be caught here.
-The bw processors put their data on queues with a barrier to ensure that the analytics queues works with all F busyword sets.
-However, it must be verified that the bw processors can't continue even when the analytics processor can't keep up!

-Not clear how to ensure programmatically that the analytics thread is keeping up.

-It could count batches and compare them to the number of batches by the front end.
-It would normally be at least one behind, but if the global batch number exceeded the analytics batch number by some fixed amount, e.g. 3, it would warn and print out both batch counts..

 ## Major: Clustering Across Batches